 I can almost guarantee you that it will not work out that way.
 You'll be caught up in the moment and forget that ridiculous Dorothy Hamill cut you had in fifth grade.
 You will get excited about the prospect of buying cool new hair products like pomade and you will forget that one girl you went to college with who wanted to look like the lead singer of the Cranberries and ended up having to buy a wig.

 But every year, nonetheless, I get to the first hundred-degree, 75 percent humidity day and think that a short haircut sounds like a great plan.
-Then I mentally hear my mother's voice telling me that I would look better with short hair, because for half my life, my mother has told me that I "should get that hair out of your pretty face so people can see your eyes.
+Then I mentally hear my mother's voice telling me that I would look better with short hair, because for half my life, my mother has told me "get that hair out of your pretty face so people can see your eyes.
 And stand up straight.
 And don't mumble."

 So, of course, I naturally hesitate and dismiss the short hair idea out of hand.
 But then I remember that I have been to graduate school and studied semiotics, and I understand I'm just rejecting the idea because what I actually hear my mother saying is "you would look better de-sexualized and powerless in the intellectual and sociological marketplace that values traditional Western commercial stereotypes of feminine beauty.
 And stand up straight, honey."